-This is the second book by William Dalrymple that I read and while I was attending Jaipur Literature festival, I also happened to briefly meet the author.
-Being recently launched, there was lot of buzz around this book and almost all leading periodicals who publish book reviews had written about this book.
-The subtitle of the book says that ‘In Search of Sacred in Modern Indian, it is actually Indian subcontinent that he has covered.
+Nine Lives is the second book by William Dalrymple that I read.
+While I was attending Jaipur Literature festival, I also happened to briefly meet the author.
+Being recently launched, there was a lot of buzz around this book.
+And almost all leading periodicals who publish book reviews had written about this book.
+The subtitle of the book says ‘In Search of Sacred in Modern India”, it is actually Indian subcontinent that he has covered.

-Overall the stories are about faith, something that was either in born or came from within during some phase of life.
-For all these people faith drove their lives and regardless of where their faith led them, they never let go of their faith.
-There are times when it seems they have gone against what they are expected to do, but eventually all the pieces fit in and you see the underlying faith.
-If you have been born and brought up in India, you may know about few stories at least, but if you are a western all these stories would intrigue you and may seem like something out of the world as these things are not very common for the western world.
+Overall the stories are about faith, something that was either inborn or came from within during some phase of life.
+For all these people faith drove their lives.
+And regardless of where their faith led them, they never let go of their faith.
+There are times when it seems they have gone against what they are expected to do.
+But eventually, all the pieces fit in and you see the underlying faith.
+If you have been born and brought up in India, you may know about few stories at least.
+But if you are a western all these stories would intrigue you.
+And may seem like something out of the world as these things are not very common in the western world.

-Read it for the interesting stories that are there somewhere around you but might have missed meeting your eye.
+Read Nine Lives for the interesting stories that are there somewhere around you but might have missed meeting your eye.

 Buy this book – Nine Lives In Search of the Sacred in Modern India by William Dalrymple at Amazon India.